BrandonBernstein/AMS-530/ProjectReport.md

           Send null to processor (rank+1)
 ```

 Using the send and receive methods and checking the rank of the processor at hand rectifies the order in which the processors take action in the script.
+An output of the code with 13 processors (mpiexec -n 13 python Question-1.py) can be seen in the Question-1.log file or run locally.

 Thanks for reading!